smirarab/tutorials/Skmer+APPLES+tutorial.md

 # Installations

-Below instructions work on MAC OS Catalina.
+Instructions shown below work on MAC OS Catalina.
 Some changes are needed for Linux and Windows.
 See comments.

 ### Install main tools